hbahuguna/hbahuguna.github.io/_posts/2017-08-29-rotation-point.md

 ---
 layout: post
-title: "Finding Rotation Point in a Sorted Array"
+title: "Rotation in a Sorted Array"
 date: 2017-08-29
 ---